 CTS offers financial assistance to students in the form of merit-based scholarships and need-based institutional grants.
 These funds are not available for all academic programs.
-For details concerning eligibility requirements, the application process, and deadlines, students should contact the Financial Aid Coordinator.
-Students who have concerns about financing their education are encouraged to arrange a meeting with the Financial Aid Coordinator to explore all avenues of assistance, including congregational and foundation grants, fellowships, and the federal Direct Loan program.
+For details concerning eligibility requirements, the application process, and deadlines, students should contact the Manager of Financial Aid.
+Students who have concerns about financing their education are encouraged to arrange a meeting with the Manager of Financial Aid to explore all avenues of assistance, including congregational and foundation grants, fellowships, and the federal Direct Loan program.